mvenice1/business-card-scanner/README.md

 You can scan additional cards anytime — just click the **"Scan Another Card"** button to reset the interface and start a new scan.

-## Troubleshooting

-- **Trigger Not Set Up?**
-  Ensure you clicked the **"Click here to enable contact creation"** link during the initial setup.

-- **Contact Creation Issues?**
-  Verify that the initial setup has been completed.
-The add-on only creates contacts after the trigger is installed and the form is submitted.

 Happy scanning!